 Who can have access to the collection?

-All researchers must be affiliated with an academic institution or a research unit and deliver a written request to the CEI/XXI curator (Professor Eugénia Cunha), briefly describing the proposed research.
+All researchers must be affiliated with an academic institution or a research unit and deliver a written request to the CEI/XXI curators (Professor Eugénia Cunha and Professor Maria Teresa Ferreira), briefly describing the proposed research.
 In case of students wishing to study the collection, a letter from their supervisor must be attached to the request.
 The CVs of the researchers must also be attached.

 When can the collection be accessed?

 During normal business hours (from 9AM to 5PM), although this may vary depending on the availability of a LFA member to be present beyond this timetable.
 The LFA attendance book must be filled in with your details.

 What resources are available to researchers besides the collection?

 The LFA is very well equipped for Forensic Anthropology analyses, including osteometric and morphognostic tools, photographic equipment and digital paraphernalia (e.g. NextEngine Desktop 3D scanner, Dexco DX3000 digital X-ray) among others.
 Although this equipment is available to researchers, access to it depends on their availability since they are highly requested.
 Therefore, researchers are advised to bring their own equipment.
 No equipment can be taken outside the lab.

 The Library of the Department of Life Sciences is open during business days from 9AM to 7PM.
 The LFA has its own library dedicated to Forensic Anthropology which can be consulted in loco – no books can be taken outside the lab.